Colons

-Notice how the colons are working in these examples.
+Notice how the colons are working when introducing a list or a quote:

 The assessment is based on certain criteria: engagement with audience, technical ability, evidence of improvising, and creativity.